johnstaveley/SecurityEssentials/SecurityEssentials/README.txt

 5) Set in web.config HasEmailConfigured = true

-6) if you deploy this into production make sure you remove the two test users from the databaseInitializer
+6) if you deploy this into production make sure you remove the test users from the databaseInitializer